 Los Angeles, California

-A number of events have ensured that the University of Southern California has managed to maintain its international connections during coronavirus.
+A number of events have ensured that the University of Southern California has managed to maintain its international connections during the coronavirus.
 For instance, it recently participated in an online simulation to build consensus over climate change challenges with colleges in nine other countries.
 The college also has an Africa Hub, which has focused on improving the Kenyan health system as a result of the pandemic.
 In October 2021, the college was able to host the inaugural class of a program it had created in collaboration with Tsinghua University, with students arriving from China, showing that the college is rapidly recovering its in-person international programming.
 Niche names the University of Southern California the second-best college for international relations.
 Best Colleges states that it has the fourth most international students.
 Times Higher Education names it the world’s 85th most international college.

 1. New York University